marciojolima/Search-WordTextInFiles/readme.md

 ### Examples:

-1. Search for the term "confidential" in all Word documents in a folder:
+1. Search for the term "visible or hidden text" in all Word documents in a folder:
     ```powershell
-    Search-WordTextInFiles -Path "C:\Reports" -SearchText "confidential"
+    Search-WordTextInFiles -Path "C:\Reports" -SearchText "visible or hidden text"
     ```

 2. Use the pipeline to specify individual files: